 Our performance is largely dependent on talented and highly skilled individuals.
 Our future success depends on our continuing ability to identify, develop, motivate and retain highly skilled personnel for all areas of our organization.
 We have a history of using employee share options and restricted stock units to align employees' interest with the interests of our shareholders and encourage quality employees to join us and retain our quality employees by providing competitive compensation packages.
-On January 1, 2006, we adopted revised guidance on accounting for share-based compensation based on estimated fair values.
+On January 1, 2006, we adopted revised guidance on accounting for share-based compensation, which requires the measurement and recognition of compensation expense for all share-based compensation based on estimated fair values.
 As a result, our operating results contain a charge for share-based compensation expense related to employee share options and restricted stock units.
 The recognition of share-based compensation in our statement of operations would have a negative effect on our reported results and earnings per share, which could in turn negatively affect our stock price.
 On the other hand, if we alter our employee stock incentive plan to minimize the share-based compensation expenses, it may limit our ability to continue to use share-based awards as a tool to attract and retain our employees, and it may adversely affect our operations.
 We cannot assure that there will be no changes in the accounting rules for share-based compensation in future; thus our operating results, our stock price and our competitiveness in the employee marketplace may be adversely affected.

-Any utilization of U.S. federal net operating losses generated from excess tax deductions related to sharebased awards will be recorded in shareholders' equity
+Any utilization of U.S. federal net operating losses generated from excess tax deductions related to share-based awards will be recorded in shareholders' equity

 Sohu.com Inc. may utilize excess tax benefits from U.S. federal net operating losses ("NOL") generated from excess tax deductions related to share-based awards ("windfall tax benefit") to offset their U.S. taxable income.
 However, in accordance with U.S. GAAP, this windfall tax benefit will be charged to the shareholders' equity section in our consolidated balance sheets rather than offsetting current year income tax expenses.
-Realizing this benefit reduces the amount of taxes payable in the U.S. taxable income.
+Realizing this benefit reduces the amount of taxes payable in the U.S. and does not otherwise involve cash flows.
+Current year income tax expenses still arise due to having U.S. taxable income.
 For the year ended December 31, 2009, we realized \$3.9 million of such items and we recorded \$3.9 million income tax expenses for U.S. taxable income.